MichaelBHerman/MichaelBHerman/README.md

 ## Developer, USAF Veteran, Tech-Lover

 - 🔭 I'm a graduate of devCodeCamp's FullStack Software Developer Program
-- 🌱 I’m currently learning Java
+- 🌱 Java is my current curriculum
 - 👯 I’m looking to collaborate with other Developers on like-minded projects
-- 🥅 2022 Goals: Make SDE1 @ Amazon
+- 🥅 2022 Goals: Earn SDE1 @ Amazon
 - ⚡ Fun fact: I'm Thai/American.
 I have a Yorkie named Paddington

 ### Connect with me: